jtobin/flat-mcmc/index.markdown

 ![](img/Rosenbrock_AIE.png)

 [Good implementations of these algorithms exist](http://danfm.ca/emcee).
-Haskell yields some perks; samplers can be compiled, and it is trivial to incorporate nested parallelism for specialized performance.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods.
+Haskell yields some perks; samplers can be compiled, and it is trivial to incorporate nested parallelism for specialized performance if compiled to GHC's threaded runtime.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods.
 Using the Par monad, for example:

 <br>
 <script src="https://gist.github.com/3865601.js?file=gistfile1.hs"></script>
 <br>

-flat-mcmc also supports **nested** parallelism, in that these function evaluations will also be executed in parallel on each iteration if compiled with GHC's threaded runtime.
+Additionally, the ensemble's particles are perturbed in parallel on each iteration of the Markov chain.
 Performance is quite good:

 <br>
 <script src="https://gist.github.com/3865854.js?file=gistfile1.txt"></script>